jju/librarianaut/stopservingcustomers-2019.md

 # can't sign into email

-When you are the [[public-service | free tech help desk for the public]] you get used to explaining things you do every day without thinking.
+When you are the free tech help desk for the public you get used to explaining things you do every day without thinking.
 You have to explain to people why they can't access their GMail account by signing in on the library website.
-You have to explain about apps and ebooks and what the difference is between text messages and Facebook Messenger and [[instagram | why oh why you can't save pictures your nephew posted on instagram]].
+You have to explain about apps and ebooks and what the difference is between text messages and Facebook Messenger and Instagram.

 # the problem:

 So those are the kinds of problems we’re dealing with but that’s not the problem.
 The problem isn't that there is a lot.
 The problem isn't that it is too complicated or too hard for library workers to help people with all of these things.
-The problem we have in library technology help is the [[power imbalance]] between the library user and the gigantic corporations that are “providing” these services.
+The problem we have in library technology help is the power imbalance between the library user and the gigantic corporations that are “providing” these services.

 # big tech doesn't care

-Part of the reason why we need to provide this help to users and hence support this [[technology-driven status quo]] is that [[opaque-system  | the system we buy into (with our money) and support (with our teaching) is opaque to our users]].
+Part of the reason why we need to provide this help to users and hence support this technology-driven status quo is that the system we buy into (with our money) and support (with our teaching) is opaque to our users.
 Large corporations set the rules and we teach people how to think within those systems.
 This is the big education project we are engaged with when we show people how to work their surveillance devices: how to be compliant with systems they don't understand.

 And much like the "just add technology" theory of transparency @tanseyWhatWeDon2019 [^1] doesn't work, the "make it easier for the user" approach doesn't either.
 Because user-friendly doesn’t necessarily mean user-understandable, and when a for-profit tech company makes something smoother, the friction they're trying to remove is the stuff getting in the way of profit, not the stuff getting in the way of their users developing themselves and changing their societies.